jhnnsjkbk/jhnnsjkbk.github.io/media.md

 My thesis on data-centric AI has been nominated for a dissertation award by KIT (currently under review).

 ### Outstanding Dissertation
-I defended my Ph.D. thesis that was awarded as outstanding dissertation (summa cum laude).
+I defended my Ph.D. thesis with _summa cum laude_.

-### Best Paper Award at HHAI'23
+### Best Paper Award at HHAI
-Our paper on the interdependence of reliance behavior and accuracy in AI-assisted decision-making got awarded with the best paper award!
+Our paper on the interdependence of reliance behavior and accuracy in AI-assisted decision-making got awarded with the best paper award at HHAI'23!
 Find the paper [here](https://arxiv.org/pdf/2304.08804.pdf) and the ranking [here](https://hhai-conference.org/2023/accepted-papers/).

-### Best Paper Award Nomination at WI'23
+### Best Paper Award Nomination at WI
 Our paper on improving the efficiency of human-in-the-loop systems: adding artificial to human experts was nominated for the best paper award at WI'23 and is one out of four papers from the entire set of accepted papers that was selected for a thought-provoking session.
 Find the nomination [here](https://wi2023.de/en/best-paper-nominations/).

 ### Scholarship for International Research on AI
-I received a DAAD scholarship as part of my master's thesis supporting research on AI.
+I received a DAAD scholarship as part of my master's thesis supporting research on AI in 2020.

 <br>
 <hr style="border:.5px solid lightgray"> <br>